Welcome to our Chelmsford campus

 World-class teaching and research

-Add to this our growing reputation for world-leading research, with Chelmsford being the base for the Policing Institute for the Eastern Region (PIER), the Veterans and Families Institute for Military Social Research (VFI) and the Medical Technology Research Centre (MTRC).
+Add to this our growing reputation for world-leading research, with Chelmsford being the base for the International Policing and Public Protection Research Institute (IPPPRI), the Veterans and Families Institute for Military Social Research (VFI) and the Medical Technology Research Centre.

-We’re proud to say the VFI is the first in the country to research the needs of former military personnel and their families.
-Meanwhile, the MTRC concentrates on medical technologies, life sciences and clinical research; and PIER supports policing improvement in the East of England and beyond, through research, knowledge exchange and opportunities for continuing professional development.
+The VFI is the first in the country to research the needs of former military personnel and their families.
+Meanwhile, the MTRC concentrates on medical technologies, life sciences and clinical research; and IPPPRI supports policing improvement through research, knowledge exchange and opportunities for continuing professional development.

 Life on campus... and off